10 Things You Must Know About Retiring to Florida

 Not so.
 Those world-famous theme parks?
 They’re in Orlando, in the middle of the state, an hour or so car ride to the beach.

-“People who are thinking about a move to Florida should really explore the state,” says Century 21’s Perry.
-“Each of Florida's metro areas has its own vibe.
+“People who are thinking about a move to Florida should really explore the state,” says Dania Perry, a real estate agent with Century 21 Jim White & Associates in St. Petersburg “Each of Florida's metro areas has its own vibe.
 The east and west coasts of Florida are very different -- as different as the Gulf of Mexico and the Atlantic Ocean.
 North Florida features vast stretches of rolling hills and countryside.”

 You already know the big destinations: Orlando, home to Disney World, Universal Studios and their smaller ilk; Miami, if you want to live out your “Miami Vice” or “Golden Girls” fantasies (whatever floats your boat; we’re in a no-judgment zone); and the Florida Keys for a laid-back lifestyle as far south as you can go in the state.